otrv4/otrv4/otrv4.md

 1. At this point, the interactive DAKE is complete for Bob, but he has to correctly setup the double ratchet mechanism:
-   * In the case that he immediately receives a data message that advertizes the new public keys from Alice:
+   * In the case that he immediately receives a data message that advertises the new public keys from Alice:
      * Follows what is defined in the
        [When you receive a Data Message](#when-you-receive-a-data-message)